mtlynch/mtlynch.io/content/retrospectives/2024/01/index.md

 But when Zig claims it can do something, it does it well.
 I was skeptical of its claims that it can be a drop-in replacement for `gcc`, but every time I've swapped out `gcc` for `zig`, everything just works.
 Zig claims that you can just import a `.c` file into a Zig file, and [you can](/notes/zig-call-c-simple/).

-My experience with Nix is that Nix attemps to do a much broader set of things, from simple things like [building a Node.js project](https://nixos.wiki/wiki/Node.js) to grand things like [building and managing an entire OS](https://nixos.org/).
+My experience with Nix is that Nix attempts to do a much broader set of things, from simple things like [building a Node.js project](https://nixos.wiki/wiki/Node.js) to grand things like [building and managing an entire OS](https://nixos.org/).

 When my project perfectly matches what the Nix tooling expects, then everything works great.
 But I frequently run into situations where my setup is slightly different from what the Nix tooling expects, and I hit a brick wall.
 For example, I [still can't figure out](https://github.com/nix-community/pyproject.nix/issues/46#issuecomment-1869238745) how to run arbitrary Python projects under Nix.

 One of the most surprising gaps in Nix is that [there's no official way to specify a package version](https://github.com/NixOS/nixpkgs/issues/9682) you want to install.
-There have been eight years of discussion, and [there doesn't seem to be a solution](https://github.com/NixOS/nixpkgs/issues/93327) or even an official acknowledgement that this will or won't be fixed.
+There have been eight years of discussion, and [there doesn't seem to be a solution](https://github.com/NixOS/nixpkgs/issues/93327) or even an official acknowledgment that this will or won't be fixed.

 ### Nix leadership is decentralized, Zig has a BDFL